SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Coefficient of Determination ($$ R^2 $$) {#r2}
 {: .anchor }
-The coefficient of determination measures the extent that the variability in the forecast errors is explained by variability in the observed values, and is defined as:
+The coefficient of determination measures the extent that the variability in the forecast errors is explained by variability in the observed values.
+It is defined as:

 $$ R^2 = 1 - \frac{ \sum_{i=1}^n (O_i - F_i)^2 }{ \sum_{i=1}^n (O_i - \bar{O})^2 } $$